 - The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) offers Sexual Orientation Laws in the World maps, which detail LGBTQ+ laws globally

 - Another invaluable report from ILGA is their global Homophobia Report.
 As well we knowing your rights, it is good to know what people’s attitudes are likely to be in the country you are traveling to

-- Other useful information is available throughout their website, which is full of helpful resources, and world news surrounding LGBTQ+ legislation, discrimination, progress, terminology and more
+- Other useful information is available throughout their website, which is full of helpful resources, and latest news surrounding LGBTQ+ legislation, discrimination, progress, terminology and more

 - The National Center for Transgender Equality provides useful information and resources for transgender people planning on traveling.
 Specifically they cover useful issues such as knowing your rights in airport security

 - The UK Foreign and Commonwealth Office offers some guidance for LGBTQ+ travel abroad.
 They also recommend you read the ‘Local Laws and Customs’ section surrounding the country you are visiting – found here

 - The US Department of State’s US Passports & International Travel Department has LGBTQ+ Travel Information for LGBTQ+ individuals going abroad

 - Kaya Tip 9 on Considerations for LGBTQ Travelers for how to be a responsible traveler – whether part of the LGBTQ+ community or not!

 We encourage you to do plenty of research surrounding LGTBTQ+ travel – especially regarding local attitudes, and knowing your rights!

 You can speak to our placement advisors surrounding any concerns you may have.
 We have knowledge and experience of the countries and the projects which we support.
 We can help to answer your questions, and prepare you for your travels.

 Make sure to read our Kaya Tip 9 on Considerations for LGBTQ+ Travelers for additional information.